-Arizona does not have any statewide building codes, but most larger towns and cities have adopted codes.
+Arizona has no statewide building codes, but most larger towns and cities have adopted codes.

 Currently, there is one county in Arizona without building codes.

 Also read: Arizona Off-Grid Laws

 Colorado does not have statewide residential codes.
 However, there are statewide codes that apply to factory-built homes and manufactured homes.
 The IBC applies to certain commercial and state-owned buildings.

 Also read: Colorado Off-Grid Laws